May 8, 2018

 Class 1 will cover the foundation story of Rome to the end of the Punic Wars.
 We will discuss the Etruscans and Rome; the city’s dominance in central, southern, and northern Italy through the 3rd century BCE; Rome’s entry onto the world stage through three Punic Wars; and her success in acquiring the beginnings of empire.

 Class 2 will focus on the social and political story of Rome.
 Through the intrigues of the Roman Revolution and the reestablishment of order by Augustus, a new imperial system began.
 Emphasis will be placed on the architectural and artistic development of the imperial fora and the transformation of the Campus Martius to ennoble the city.
+THIS CLASS IS SOLD OUT.

 Class 3 will examine the zenith and decline of the Roman Empire.
 The reigns of Hadrian and his successors through Constantine provide the background to the dramatic changes in government that led to Constantine’s decision in the 4th century CE to found a new Rome at the site of Byzantium, in the east.